pierre-rouleau/pel/README.rst

 quick access to several other packages,  extended features and key binding trees.
-Most features are activated via the Emacs customization system, providing control without requiring Emacs Lisp code (except for 2 forms to require and init PEL).
+Most features are activated via the Emacs customization system, providing control without requiring extra Emacs Lisp code (except for 2 forms to require and init PEL).

 **Note**: